Brockley: History

 Brockley contains several fine churches: St. Mary Magdalen's RC Church on Howson Road (completed in 1901), St. Peters on Wickham Road (completed 1870), the Grade II listed St Andrews, Brockley Rd (1882) – originally a Presbyterian Church, which contains the modern stained glass New Cross Fire memorial window (2002) – and the Grade II listed St Hilda's, Crofton Park 1908.
 The latter was designed by J E Newberry in the Arts and Crafts movement style and still contains its original interior.
 A Methodist Church stood on Harefield Road (Now demolished).

 After World War I, Brockley began to lose its exclusivity as the wealthy began to relocate to the outer suburbs and the big houses were increasingly sub-divided into multiple occupation.
 The typical inter-war houses on Upper Brockley Gardens and on Harefield Rd are clearly more modest than their Victorian neighbours and in the case of Harefield Road, were built on a large house's garden.
 Small industrial workshops also became established in the mews behind the large houses.

-The Grade II listed Rivoli Ballroom (originally a cinema) dates from 1913 but was remodeled as a dance hall in 1951.
+The Grade II listed Rivoli Ballroom (originally a cinema) dates from 1913 but was remodelled as a dance hall in 1951.
 It has a unique and outstanding interior, which has featured in many films, videos and fashion shoots.
 In 2007 The White Stripes rock band played a secret gig here.
 Other notable live performances include those by Florence + the Machine (2009, 2012) and Damon Albarn (2014).
 The building has recently been listed (2007) and is now protected from demolition.

 Being under the bomber flight path to the London docks, the area suffered significant V-2 rocket and other bomb damage in World War II.
 The post-war blocks of council flats at the south end of Wickham Rd and at the west end of Adelaide Avenue are evidence of this.
 During the Second World War, an anti-aircraft gun emplacement was located on Hilly Fields.